This is a complete guide covering the reasons to shoot in RAW format.

 The problem is that the format will take some time to edit.

-Knowing how to shoot in RAW is not enough for an efficient workflow.
+Knowing how to photograph in RAW is not enough for an efficient workflow.

 You will also need post-production skills to make your workflow more efficient.